nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 ### L1 Range-Doppler products vs. L2 Geocoded products

-The L1 products' acronyms begin with the letter "R" and are on the range-Doppler (radar) grid; the L2 products' acronyms begin with the letter "G" and are geocoded.
+The L1 products are on the range-Doppler (radar) grid and their acronyms begin with the letter "R".
+The L2 products are geocoded and their acronyms begin with the letter "G".

-In practice, when viewing the QA report PDFs, the L2 products' imagery rasters will appear as a geocoded version of the radar grid image surrounded by geocoding fill.
+In practice, when viewing the QA report PDFs, the L2 products' imagery rasters appear as a geocoded version of the radar grid image surrounded by geocoding fill.
 For the backscatter image plots in GSLC and GCOV PDFs, the backscatter fill defaults to be colored blue; elsewhere it appears translucent, white, or another color as appropriate.

 ![Geocoding Intuition](images/geocoding.jpg)

 ## How to Use this Documentation

-Example output images and descriptions will be provided for each QA output file, and each QA feature.
+Example output images and descriptions will be provided for each QA output file and each QA feature.

+Each L1/L2 product is unique, and similarly the exact QA outputs for each of the eight product types is unique.
+However, many product types share a common subset of QA features.
-While each L1/L2 product is unique, there are also many common features.
-Where there is overlap, for brevity this documentation will generally only include images for the QA outputs from one of the product types with that feature.
-The section header for each feature will note which products that feature is common to.
+If a feature is common to multiple product types, for brevity this documentation will typically only include images of the QA outputs of that feature for one of the product types.
+The section header for each feature will note all products for which that QA feature will be present.

 For the QA HDF5 statistical summary output, a complete product specification is provided for each product type.